CJCombrink/SpellChecker-Plugin/README.md

     - In the Options page, go to the "*Spell Checker*" options page.
     - On the "*SpellChecker*" tab, select the required Spell Checker in the dropdown box.
       Currently only the Hunspell Spell Checker will be available, but perhaps in future more might be added.
-    - Set the "*Dictionary*" and "*User Dictionary*" paths for the spell checker to use Dictionaries can be downloaded from http://archive.services.openoffice.org/pub/mirror/OpenOffice.org/contrib/dictionaries/
+    - Set the "*Dictionary*" and "*User Dictionary*" paths for the spell checker to use. <br>
+      Dictionaries can be downloaded from http://archive.services.openoffice.org/pub/mirror/OpenOffice.org/contrib/dictionaries/ <br>
+      The *User Dictionary* is a custom file used to store words added to the dictionary of the spell checker.
+If such a file does not exist, the plugin will create the file for this purpose.
   3. Set the Parser Options
     - For the different available parsers there will be tabs with the settings for the parser.
       Currently there is only one parser available, a C++ Parser.
 Change its settings according to what is required.
 For more information